-Planet Zoo PC is facing errors and issues like high CPU usage, crash at startup, black screen and more.
+Planet Zoo PC is facing errors and issues like high CPU usage, crash at startup, GPU crash, black screen, and more.
 Here I have compiled a list of Planet Zoo errors and issues along with their fixes and workarounds.

 Planet Zoo is finally available on PC.
-Despite being a well-optimized game, Planet Zoo is facing crashes, black screen, 100% CPU usage and more.
+Despite being a well-optimized game, Planet Zoo is facing crashes, black screen, 100% CPU usage, GPU crash, and more.
 The following are the errors and issues that players are experiencing along with their possible fixes and workarounds.

 100% CPU Usage Fix

 Players are reporting that when they play Planet Zoo, the game uses 100% of the CPU.
 The game generally is CPU heavy and hence the high CPU usage.
 Even locking the game at 30 FPS won’t reduce the CPU usage by any significant margin.